dhope/blog/_pages/cv.md

 ----

->  I am currently working as a migratory shorebird biologist with Environment and Climate Change Canada.
+>  I am currently working as a quantitative wildlife biologist with Environment and Climate Change Canada.
 I have extensive statistical and modelling experience, but
 >  also love to be in the field.

 ----